 13 Days Tour - "Roll over North Thailand"

-Among the highlights of the trip you can visit the highest mountain in Thailand (Doi Inthanon), 2565 meters.
-You may visit the Long Neck Women of the Kayan Tribe, famous for the brass rings that they wear around their necks.
+Among the highlights of the trip we will visit the highest mountain in Thailand Doi Inthanon.We will visit the Long Neck Women of the Kayan Tribe, famous for the brass rings that they wear around their necks.